 MeCCSA is the subject association for the field of media, communication and cultural studies in UK Higher Education.
-Membership is open to all who teach and research these subjects in HE institutions, via either institutional or individual membership.
-The field includes film and TV studies, media production, journalism, radio, photography, creative writing, publishing, interactive media and the web; and it includes higher education for media practice as well as for media studies.
+Membership is open to all who teach and research these subjects in HE institutions, via either institutional or individual membership; international members are also welcome.
+The field includes media and cultural studies; film, TV and screen studies; digital media and culture; media production, journalism, radio, advertising, PR, creative writing, and publishing.

-- Supporting, developing and representing the interests of Higher Education in the field
+- Supporting, developing, representing and promoting the field in Higher Education

 - Providing a professional forum for members to exchange information and experience

 - Raising and improving public understanding of the field

 - Maintaining and improving the quality of provision in teaching and learning in the field